NATIONAL DISABILITY CARD: A Lifeline for Families with Autistic Children

 Personal Independence Payments (PIP) letter

-The National Disability Card costs £20 + postage and is valid for 2 years - so basically £10 a year.
-I think this is great value.
-We actually paid an extra £10 to get a second card, mainly because I am terrible at losing things but also so my husband could carry it as well as me, and we wouldn't have to remember to put the card in our wallet / purse each time we went out.
+The National Disability Card costs £20 plus postage and is valid for two years—so that’s just £10 a year!
+I think that’s fantastic value.
+We opted to pay an extra £10 for a second card.
+I tend to misplace things, and this way, my husband can carry one too.
+It saves us from having to remember to put the card in our wallet or purse every time we head out.

-Should I get the National Disability Card for my autistic / adhd child?
+Why should I get the National Disability Card for my autistic/ADHD child?

-This is a very good question!
-There are a number of other 'disability' cards out there such as the Access Card and local borough council cards.
-It really depends upon why you want a card in the first place.
+This is an important question!
+There are several other 'disability' cards available, such as the Access Card and local borough council cards.
+It really depends on your reasons for wanting a card.

-For the purpose of my eldest child, the National Disability Card has been a great option.
-It allows us (as parents) to easily demonstrate that he is disabled and to access carer tickets and concession rates in the UK.
-Personally I prefer showing this card at venues, rather than something like a DLA letter, as this has personal information on it that is not really the business of a museum staff member.
+For my eldest child, the National Disability Card has been an excellent choice.
+It allows us to demonstrate that he is disabled easily and access carer tickets and concession rates in the UK.
+Personally, I prefer presenting this card at venues instead of a DLA letter, as the latter contains personal information that isn’t necessary for museum staff to know.

-Although autism is classified as a hidden disability, the use of the international sign for disability - the white wheelchair on a blue background - on the front of the card has also proven very helpful.
-In places where autism is less understood it uses a common language, and it was also recognized and accepted by organisations when we were abroad in Italy.
+Although autism is classified as a hidden disability, the international sign for disability—a white wheelchair on a blue background—on the front of the card has proven helpful.
+In places where autism is less understood, it uses a common language.
+It was also recognised and accepted by organisations when we travelled abroad in Italy.

-Whatever your decision, it is important to make sure that you are making full use of the discounts that are available to disabled children and adults, as well as carers!
+Whatever you decide, it’s crucial to ensure you’re making full use of the discounts available to disabled children and adults, as well as their carers!

-For more information on travelling with or using special assistance for autism and adhd (adults and kids) visit our dedicated pages:
+For more information on travelling with or using special assistance for autism and ADHD (for both adults and kids), visit our dedicated pages:

 London Gatwick